cpt code for ect

 90870 cpt code description

-F20.xSchizophreniaMediumBest supported and quickly approved when the patient exhibits acute catatonia.
+F20.xSchizophreniaMediumWell-supported when the patient exhibits acute catatonia.

 ect and mental health billing